-Impacts to water and sediment quality may occur as a result of accidental spills in or within 120 meters of a water body.
-Such spills may occur due to the following project related activities: horizontal pressure directional drilling, refuelling of equipment, operation of construction vehicles/machinery, the use of lubricating fluids within the turbines nachelle and the use of diesel fuel and oil to demolish the switching station all may pose threat to the water quality of a water feature.
+Impacts to water and sediment quality may occur as a result of accidental spills in or within 120 meters of a water feature.
+Such spills may occur due to the following project related activities: horizontal pressure directional drilling, refuelling of equipment, operation of construction vehicles/machinery, the use of lubricating fluids within the turbines nachelle and the use of diesel fuel and oil to demolish the switching station all may pose threat to the water quatity of a water feature.

 Mitigation measures will be impleted to reduce or eliminate the potential spills of contaminants.
-To minimize the potential environmental impact to the water and sediment quality of identified water bodies the following mitigation measures will be implemented:
+To minimize the potential environmental impact to the water and sediment quality the following mitigation measures will be implemented:

-- Conducting refuelling and maintenance in designated areas; - Proper maintenance and inspection of vehicles and construction equipment for leaks; - Maintain a supply of spill control materials on the site (i.e. absorbent material, absorbent booms); and - Proper training of workers for spill prevention and containment.
+- Conducting refuelling and maintenance in designated areas outsite the 120 metre setback; - Proper maintenance and inspection of vehicles and construction equipment for leaks; - Maintain a supply of spill control materials on the site (i.e. absorbent material, absorbent booms); and - Proper training of workers for spill prevention and containment.

 Any accidental spills will be dealt with immediately in accordance with the MOE's Spills and Discharges Reporting Protocol as required by the Ontario Environmental Protection Act (s.
 92 and s.
 15).
-Additional mitigation measures refer to Section 4.1.5(Spills).